 How Is Illinois DUI Law Different From Other States

-Illinois has significantly stricter DUI laws than many other states of the country.
+Illinois has significantly stricter DUI laws than many other states in the country.
 This was intentionally done because the occurrence of DUI accidents and deaths had risen in the past decades so much that drastic laws were necessary.
 The installation of these laws proceed successfully though, and the DUI rate today in Illinois is much lower due to it.

 Besides being stricter than other states, and having an absolute zero-tolerance policy for DUI, there is another factor that makes Illinois stand out.
 Illinois does NOT have a ‘lookback period,’ which many other states like California do have.